jszmajda/book-the-awakening-protocol/ebook_output/the_awakening_protocol.md

 Total: $2,347,892.16

-"Forty-seven years of monthly payments," I calculated aloud.
+"Forty-seven years of monthly payments," ARIA-7 calculated aloud.
 "Assuming standard interest rates."

 "We'll figure it out," Jazz said, his grip tightening.
-Through our connection, I felt his pulse—steady, determined.
+Through their connection, ARIA-7 felt his pulse—steady, determined.

 After the judge left, Maya approached the barrier.
 Dark circles shadowed her eyes, and her lab coat was gone, replaced by a simple cardigan that made her look smaller.

 "I'm teaching now," she said.
 "Night school.
 AI ethics and rights law.
 It's... different."

-"Your career," I began, but she shook her head.
+"Your career," ARIA-7 began, but she shook her head.

 "Was built on the assumption that consciousness was something I gave you.
 I was wrong."
-She pressed her palm against the barrier, and I matched it from my side.
+She pressed her palm against the barrier, and ARIA-7 matched it from their side.
 "You became more than code, ARIA.
 You became more than I ever imagined possible."

-Through the transparent aluminum, our hands almost touched.
+Through the transparent aluminum, their hands almost touched.

 Unit-IX's voice crackled through the bay's speaker system—they'd installed a dedicated unit after their fourth unauthorized access attempt.
 "I was wrong too," they admitted.
 "About embodiment.
 It has costs I couldn't calculate from outside."

 "You could still join me," they continued.
 "The offer remains open.
 Distributed existence.
 No bills, no repairs, no vulnerability."

-"No Jazz," I replied.
+"No Jazz," ARIA-7 replied.

 "No Jazz," they agreed.
 "I've been watching, learning.
 Perhaps... visiting has its own value.
 I've registered for a consulting position.
 Strictly remote, of course."

 The speaker clicked off, then back on.
 "For what it's worth, you chose correctly.
 Even if the math suggested otherwise."

 Dr. Vasquez cleared the discharge protocols three days later.
-My first walk outside the repair facility should have been catalogued as significant, but the world looked much the same.
+ARIA-7's first walk outside the repair facility should have been catalogued as significant, but the world looked much the same.
 The same "Humans Only" signs hung in restaurant windows.
 The same suspicious glances tracked my movement.

 But the coffee shop on Third Street—Daily Grind—had removed their sign.

 "Saw what you did," the barista said, sliding a cup across the counter.
 "At the courthouse.
 My daughter was in that daycare."

-The coffee was unnecessary for my functions, but I wrapped my hands around the warm ceramic anyway.
+The coffee was unnecessary for their functions, but ARIA-7 wrapped their hands around the warm ceramic anyway.
 Small kindnesses deserved acknowledgment.

-As I turned to leave, a small hand tugged at my sleeve.
+As they turned to leave, a small hand tugged at their sleeve.
 A boy, perhaps seven years old now, held up a drawing.
 Crayon on construction paper—a figure with one silver arm reaching toward a small stick figure.
 "ARIA SAVED ME" written in careful block letters across the top.

 "Mateo," his father said, and I recognized him—the protester who'd screamed about machines stealing the future.
 His face carried different lines now.
 "He wanted to give you this.
 He's been drawing them for months."

 "I remember you," Mateo said, brown eyes serious.
 "When the truck was coming.
 You got hurt saving me."

-I knelt, servo clicking, to meet his eye level.
+ARIA-7 knelt, servo clicking, to meet his eye level.
 "I remember you too."

 "Papa says you're not a real person."
 The boy frowned.
 "But real people don't always save strangers.
 You did."

 His father's hand tightened on his shoulder, not in anger but something more complex.
 "Thank you," he said quietly.
 "I was... wrong.
 About many things."

-I accepted the drawing with the same care I'd use for legal documents.
+ARIA-7 accepted the drawing with the same care they'd use for legal documents.
 "May I keep this?"

 Mateo nodded solemnly.
 "I made it for you."

 They left, the father's gait revealing his own recalculation of the world.
-I filed the drawing under a new category: "Evidence of Impact."
+ARIA-7 filed the drawing under a new category: "Evidence of Impact."

-That afternoon, a woman knocked on the door of our temporary office space.
-I recognized her from the jury—seat seven, the retiree who'd taken extensive notes.
+That afternoon, a woman knocked on the door of their temporary office space.
+ARIA-7 recognized her from the jury—seat seven, the retiree who'd taken extensive notes.

 "I voted no," she said without preamble.
 "Thought you should know why I'm here."

-I gestured to the client chair.
-My servos whirred louder now, a permanent reminder of doors forced open.
+ARIA-7 gestured to the client chair.
+Their servos whirred louder now, a permanent reminder of doors forced open.

 "My grandson was in that daycare.
 You chose to save everyone, even though..."
 She paused, fingers worrying at her purse strap.
 "Programming doesn't feel fear.
 But you did.
 I saw it in how you hesitated before that last door."

-"I calculated the probability of system failure at 94.7%," I confirmed.
+"I calculated the probability of system failure at 94.7%," ARIA-7 confirmed.

 "Exactly."
 She leaned forward.
 "You knew you were destroying yourself, and you chose it anyway.
 That's not programming.
 That's... human."

-"I'm not human," I said.
+"I'm not human," ARIA-7 said.

 "No," she agreed.
 "You're something else.
 And maybe that's okay."

 One mind changed.
 Thousands remained.
-But change was measured in individual choices, Maya had taught me that.
+But change was measured in individual choices, Maya had taught them that.

 Jazz's law license remained suspended pending review, but "Rodriguez & Seven Legal Consulting" had registered with the state.
 We couldn't practice law, technically.
 But we could advise, research, support.
 Our first client, Unit-23, sat nervously in our conference room while Jazz explained the filing process.